Living Room Bedroom Combo (Design Ideas)

 A loft bed could be quite a construction project, however it would be ideal for large rooms with high ceilings.
 A loft frame could be utilized as a living space or bedroom depending on your preference.

-Having a small space means that you need to think outside of the box when looking at ways to use items.
-There are many budget-friendly ways to create separation and still create a livable multi-use space to enjoy.
+Having a small space means that you need to think creatively when evaluating ways to use items.
+There are many budget-friendly ways to create separation and still create a livable, multi-use space.

 For a more industrial edge, the metal 9-cubby Thomas Wall Storage from World Market is an easy choice.
-These cubbies make a perfect place for your extra pillows, blankets and other bed linens, scarves, and even some clothes.
+These cubbies are perfect for extra pillows, blankets and other bed linens, scarves, and even some clothes.
 They bridge the gap between the living and bedroom because you can also use them as shelving to store video games, board games, and books.

 Having a bedroom and living room combo is a great way to stretch your creative thinking skills.
 Make a quick sketch of your space and play around with furniture placement on paper.
 If you are starting with a blank canvas, use painter’s tape to outline where you want furnishings to be placed.